jklassen470/Caloright/README.md

 2. Copy the Front-End-V2/backend/ folder into your XAMPP htdocts directory and rename it to "CaloServer", then copy the file path of "CaloServer" by right-clicking and selecting "Copy as path"
 3. (Don't do this step unless you get an error where the website can't connect to the database) Open up a file called "db.php" and type in your MySQL password in the apostrophe's where it says "$pass = '';"
 4. Open up command prompt and type "cd 'path-to-CaloServer'" (replace 'path-to-CaloServer' with the path you copied before, and remove the apostrophes).
 Run that command
 5. Type "composer install" into command prompt and run it.
-If you get an error, that probably means you haven't installed composer beforehand.
+If you get an error, that probably means you haven't installed composer beforehand, or you need to restart command prompt.
 6. Set your USDA API key as an environment variable:
    - Windows (in command prompt, keep the quotation marks): setx USDA_API_KEY "your_key_here" (then restart XAMPP)
    - Mac/Linux: Add [export USDA_API_KEY="your_key_here"] to your shell profile (remove the brackets).